balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 In the context of this specification, authorization is defined as the classification of any given entity as either a "member" or "non-member" with respect to the group.
 A member of the group is by definition authorized to receive keying material used to encrypt group communications, and likewise a non-member is not.
 A member may also be endowed with privileges to alter the membership of the group.
 The means by which group membership classification established, updated, and validated is through operations on a Group Membership Block Chain (GMBC).

-A GMBC is an ordered list of data blocks representing a tamper-resistent chronological account of group membership updates.
+A GMBC is an ordered list of data blocks representing a tamper-resistant chronological account of group membership updates.
 The first block in the GMBC defines the initial set of group members and each subsequent block represents an addition/removal of one or more other entities to/from the group.

 Each block consists of a JSON object signed (as a JWS {{RFC7515}}) with the private key of the entity that created that block within the chain.
 That JSON object includes attributes representing the following: